- Embed your link in newsletters

 Of all the backlinking strategies in this article, this method is a way to place your backlink in a place that your competition can’t find or exploit-a newsletter.
 Obviously it would make sense to leave links to your website from your own newsletter, but the real money is in the newsletters from other popular blogs.

 Consider this strategy as an outreach campaign.
 Subscribe to every newsletter that publishes content within your niche.
 Make contact with the site owner and remember to build a relationship before asking about including a link to your site.
+You don’t need to be an SEO consultant to implement this method effectively.

 Even if you’re willing to pay for placement in their newsletter, many site owners will be particular about granting access to their email list.
 Make sure your content is high-quality and that the email list consists of a targeted audience.